-In the medium term, growth in renewable energy sources is expected to significantly increase to reach 70% of the electricity consumed in Wales.
-Support for wind generation, and other renewable generation technologies as set out in the UK Government's Energy White Paper, and National Development Framework for Wales, is expected to drive a faster growth over the medium and longer term.
+In the medium term, growth in renewable energy sources is expected to significantly increase to reach 1GW of additional renewable energy capacity in Wales.
+Support for wind generation, and other renewable generation technologies as set out in the UK Government's Energy White Paper and

+Net Zero Strategy, and Future Wales: The National Plan 2040, is expected to drive a faster growth over the medium and longer term.
 This means we are anticipating a faster growth across the scenarios in the medium term.